Top 10 Music Venues in the United States

-When you're holding that ticket stub driving to see your favorite musician, it seems like nothing else matters except the fact that shortly you will see and hear music that you love.
+When you’re holding that ticket stub and driving to see your favorite musician, it can feel like nothing else matters except the fact that you’re about to hear music you love.

-However, many factors that attribute to the overall experience of the night.
-This can include traffic, dinner plans, and of course the venue.
+However, many factors contribute to the overall experience of a live show.
+This can include traffic, dinner plans, and of course, the venue.

-Consider how your view on the night may change if you have a perfectly mixed sound along with a clear view of the band compared to a cramped club where you're stuck in the back corner with no view and the music tech just isn't quite raising the volume enough on the lead singer.
+Consider how your night might change if you experience perfectly mixed sound and a clear view of the band compared to a cramped club where you’re stuck in the back corner with poor sightlines and muddy audio.

-Where you see a performance can matter just as much the sound you hear.
+Where you see a performance can matter just as much as what you hear.

-So what are ten amazing music venues you should visit for an overall amazing experience?
+So what are ten amazing music venues you should experience at least once?

 10. Severance Hall